GCSEs are under major reform across the country. We hope that the following information will help you understand some of these changes.

-English and Maths GCSEs will be the first to be graded from 9 (High) to 1 (Low), in 2017.
-Most other subjects will follow this grading in 2018 for the first time, with the few remaining subjects converting for those completing GCSEs in 2019.
+English and Maths GCSEs were the first to be graded from 9 (High) to 1 (Low), in 2017.
+Most other subjects followed this grading in 2018 for the first time, with the few remaining subjects converting for those completing GCSEs in 2019.

-The postcard above gives a useful visual representation of how the new grades compare to the previous A*-G grades.
-Some headlines are:
+The postcard to the right gives a useful visual representation of how the new grades compare to the previous A*-G grades.

 The following link has further information about grade reforms (GCSE and A Level):